Elevate your CV by highlighting all of your successes

 What are awards and achievements?

-Achievements are not the same as responsibilities.
-Responsibilities are listed in your job description and explain what you are expected to do to successfully execute your role.
-Achievements show how you've gone beyond the bare minimum to deliver a positive result for the company.
-They are examples of how you've excelled, added value and contributed in addition to carrying out your basic responsibilities.
+Achievements and accomplishments are not the same as responsibilities.
+Responsibilities are listed in your job description and explain what you're expected to do to successfully execute your role.
+Achievements show how you've gone above and beyond to deliver a positive result for the company.
+They're examples of how you've excelled, added value, and contributed, in addition to carrying out your daily responsibilities.
 Everyone who takes on the role will have the same responsibilities, but different achievements.

-Awards are given in recognition of your contributions and can be given to individuals or groups by academic institutions, managers, companies or external bodies.
-If you've been part of a team that's won an award, it is still absolutely valid to include it on your CV.
+Awards are given in recognition of your contributions and can be given to individuals or groups by academic institutions, managers, businesses, or external bodies.
+If you've been part of a team that's won an award, it's absolutely vital that you include it on your CV.

 Why you should list awards and achievements on your CV

-Put simply, by including achievements and awards on your CV, you'll be positioning yourself a step ahead of other candidates and applicants, right from the start.
-Employers and hiring managers will see that you've performed well in previous roles and will therefore assume that you are likely to continue delivering results for their business.
+By including awards and accomplishments on your CV, you'll be positioning yourself a step ahead of other applicants, right from the start.
+Prospective employers and hiring managers will see that you've excelled in previous roles and will therefore assume that you're likely to continue delivering results for their business.

 Awards are, in some ways, even better than achievements, as they provide third-party validation and recognition of your value.
-Most sales professionals will claim to have increased sales, for example, but winning the Salesperson of the Year award shows that they've performed beyond expectations and above their peers.
+Most sales professionals will claim to have increased sales, for example, but winning Salesperson of the Year shows that you've performed beyond expectations and above your peers.
 If you're looking for a way to highlight your value without sounding boastful, including awards on your CV is an excellent way to prove your worth.

-Which type of achievement should you include on your CV?
+Which types of achievement should you include on your CV?

-The exact achievements and awards you include on your CV will vary depending on your role and your seniority.
-Entry-level applicants may focus on their academic awards, whereas those who are further along their career paths should emphasise professional achievements.
+The exact achievements and awards you include on your CV will vary depending on your role and seniority.
+Entry-level applicants should focus on academic awards, whereas those who are further along their career paths should emphasise professional achievements.
 Personal successes and volunteering can also be included on your CV.